 WCU's chapter of the International English Honors Society.

-WCU's NCTE chapter provides resources and community for BSEd English majors.
+WCU's NCTE chapter offers resources & community for BSEd English majors.

-The UWC offers writing consultation services and hires English students as tutors.
+The WC offers writing consultation and hires English students as tutors.

 - EAPSU Conference